computablelabs/compspec/TopLevelSpec.md

 ## Top Level Specification

+This section provides a high level roadmap of the full protocol with links to more detailed specifications in subsequent sections.

 - [`MarketFactory`](#market-factory): The top level entry point to create a new market and associated token.
 - [`NetworkToken`](#network-token) The top level token for the entire network.
 - [`Market`](#market) The top level contract for a given data market.